Diaspora: Definition

 Kurdish refugees from Kobanî in a refugee camp, on the Turkish side of the Syria–Turkey border.

 The oldest known use of the word "diaspora" in English is in 1594 in John Stockwood's translation of Lambert Daneau's commentary on the Twelve Prophets.
 Daneau writes:

 This scattering abrode of the Iewes, as it were an heauenly sowing, fell out after their returne from the captiuitie of Babylon.
 Wherevpon both Acts.
 2. and also 1.
 Pet.
 1. and 1.
 Iam. ver.
 1. [sic] they are called Diaspora, that is, a scattering or sowing abrode.

 However, the current entry on "diaspora" in the Oxford English Dictionary Online dates the first recorded use a century later to 1694, in a work on ordination by the Welsh theologian James Owen.
 Owen wanted to prove that there is no difference in the Bible between Presbyters and Bishops; he cited the example of the Jews in exile:

 The Presbyters of the Jewish Diaspora, to whom St. Peter wrote, are requir'd ποιμαίνειν ϗ̀ ἐπισκοπείν, to feed or rule the Flock, and to perform the office and work of Bishops among them.

 The OED records a usage of "diaspora" in 1876, which refers to "extensive diaspora work (as it is termed) of evangelizing among the National Protestant Churches on the continent".

-The term became more widely assimilated into English by the mid 1950s, with long-term expatriates in significant numbers from other particular countries or regions also being referred to as a diaspora.
-An academic field, diaspora studies, has become established relating to this sense of the word.
+The term became more widely assimilated into English by the mid-1950s, with long-term expatriates in significant numbers from other particular countries or regions also being referred to as a diaspora.
+Such an understanding of the term was first introduced to the academic world in Simon Dubnow's entry titled 'Diaspora' in the 1931 Encyclopedia of the Social Sciences.
+Since then, an academic field, diaspora studies, has become established relating to this sense of the word.
+The field of diaspora studies grew rapidly: the use of the word 'diaspora' and cognate terms in dissertation abstracts rose from only once or twice a year in the 1970s to about 130 times by 2001.
+This field was institutionalized with the 1991 founding of the journal Diaspora: A Journal of Transnational Studies, edited by Khachig Tölölyan.